-In cases of severe fin rot, you will most likely need to use antibiotics.
+In severe cases, you will most likely need to use antibiotics.
 Depending on what part of the world you live in, getting them will be a little different.
-Be sure to only use fish appropriate antibiotics when treating your Betta for fin rot.
+Be sure to only use fish appropriate antibiotics when treating your Betta.

 Medicating Your Betta